Vinay96110/Own_Task_Schedular/README.md

 2. LDMIA, STMDB, ! - assembly
 3. SP to MSP switch need to verify
 4. LR is showing Junk Value (In systick Handler execution -- may causing default handler )

+# Board used for this project
+STM32F767ZI  -- Contex M7